Access Hoare Logic: Examples

 The cryptocurrency Bitcoin is managed by a blockchain that stores transactions of Bitcoins on a ledger.
 The transfer of Bitcoins from a current owner, Bob, to a recipient, Alice, via transactions is controlled by small programs called scripts: Bob's Bitcoins are protected by a \emph{locking script}, while the new transaction that tries to transfer the Bitcoins to Alice contains an \emph{unlocking script}.
 To transfer the Bitcoins to Alice, the unlocking script, followed by the locking script, are executed; if this execution succeeds (by producing the output \emph{true}), the transaction is successful and the Bitcoins are transferred to Alice; otherwise, the transaction fails and the Bitcoins will not be transferred.

-In this context, the focus is on the access security of the locking script: In any successful run of the unlocking and then the locking script, the unlocking script is required to finish in a state which fulfills a suitable precondition, see Fig.~\ref{fig-executing-lock-unlock-scripts}.
-For a typical locking script like the standard locking script $\sPK_\pKH$ \cite{bitcoin:wiki}, a typical precondition would express that an address and a signature are provided, where the address hashes to a value stored in the locking script, and the signature matches the address.
+In this context, the focus is on the access security of the locking script: In any successful run of the unlocking and then the locking script, the unlocking script is required to finish in a state which fulfills a suitable pre-condition, see Fig.~\ref{fig-executing-lock-unlock-scripts}.
+For a typical locking script like the locking script $\sPK_\pKH$ of the standard pay-to-public-key-hash (P2PKH) script \cite{bitcoin:wiki}, a typical pre-condition would express that an address and a signature are provided, where the address hashes to a value stored in the locking script, and the signature matches the address.
+Further details are given in Section~\ref{sec:exampleBitcoinformal}.